Fanny Hesse: Laboratory assistance

-In addition to her housekeeping duties, Hesse worked in an unpaid capacity to assist her husband through preparing bacterial growth media, cleaning equipment, and producing illustrations for scientific publications.
-Hesse became familiar with her husband's work over time, performing a role similar to a modern-day medical technologist.
-She also performed a role as a scientific illustrator, drawing highly accurate watercolor images depicting each growth phase of intestinal bacterial culture when viewed under magnification, and her illustrations were included in her husband’s work that was published in 1908 as part of her work in the development of medical illustration.
+In addition to her housekeeping duties, Hesse worked in an unpaid capacity to assist her husband by preparing bacterial growth media, cleaning equipment, and producing illustrations for scientific publications.
+Hesse became familiar with her husband's work over time.
+She also performed a role as a scientific illustrator, drawing highly accurate watercolor images of colonies of fungi and bacteria on solid growth media, and her illustrations were included in her husband's work that was published in 1884.
+Hesse helped to coat test tubes with gelatin for her husband to use in growing microorganisms before they discovered that gelatin easily melted on warm days, destroying some of the bacteria.
+In addition to these technical duties, she used her artistic abilities to draw pictures of bacterial colonies as viewed under a microscope in the different phases of bacteria growth to use in her husband's journal publications.
 At the time of her recommendation for agar as a plating medium, Hesse was also helping her husband culture air-borne bacteria.

 Suggestion of agar

 In 1881, while her husband was working in the laboratory of German physician and microbiologist Robert Koch, he struggled with performing experiments on gelatin medium that liquified due to gelatin-liquefying organisms and temperature increases during incubation.
+According to one source, Hesse suggested to her husband, Walther, the use of agar in his experiments.
 Before the suggestion to use agar, Walter Hesse and Koch had attempted using potato slices as a medium to culture pure colonies.
 Once this proved to be unsubstantial, they attempted utilizing a nutrient-rich gelatin media, which still did not provide adequate stability for producing cultures for examination.

 Following unsuccessful attempts of culturing microorganisms on gelatin mediums, Hesse then suggested that agar was preferable to gelatin for cultivating bacteria and other microorganisms.
 She was aware of the properties of agar as a gelling agent, able to maintain its physical properties at warm temperatures, through her usage of it at home.
-Hesse had first learned about agar from her mother's friends that had lived in the East Indies, where the seaweed extract itself originates; it was commonly used there as a food ingredient.
+Hesse had first learned about agar from her mother's friends that had lived in the East Indies, where the seaweed extract itself originates.
+Agar was first utilized in seaweed extracts in Japan, and it was later introduced to Europe by Dutch citizens in the East Indies for the creation of fruit jellies.
 She initially had been utilizing agar as a replacement for gelatin in dishes she prepared in her kitchen, finding agar more versatile in resisting summer temperatures for fruit jams and jellies, and subsequently suggested it as an alternative when Walther complained to her about gelatin breaking down in the summertime heat.